tedneward/Research/content/languages/oil.md

 title=Oil
-tags=language
-summary=Oil is a new Unix shell.
-It's our upgrade path from bash to a better language and runtime.
+tags=language, tool
+summary=A new Unix shell.
 ~~~~~~

 [Source](https://github.com/oilshell/oil)

+It's our upgrade path from bash to a better language and runtime.